The page has been translated by Gen AI.

 --collector.disable-defaults # Disable default metrics

 Code block.
-Enable specific Collector of Node Exporter
+Enable specific Node Exporter collectors (disable defaults)

-• Enable file system Collector for a specific mount point
+• Enable filesystem collector for specific mount points:

 Color mode